-Real Estate - This category includes investments in real estate investment trusts (REITs) and real estate funds that invest in residential, office, retail, and industrial real estate or debt related to real estate acquisitions.
-Investments in REITs are classified in Level 1 of the fair value hierarchy and valued using prices quoted on active markets for those securities.
+Real Estate - This category includes real estate funds that invest in residential, office, retail, and industrial real estate or debt related to real estate acquisitions.
 Units held in real estate funds are valued using the NAV practical expedient of the commingled fund as reported by the investment managers.
 Real estate funds that are not valued at NAV practical expedient include significant unobservable inputs and are classified in Level 3 of the fair value hierarchy.